 Visiting County Wexford?
 This part of the Irish Province of Leinster has a number of attractions you will not want to miss.
 Plus some interesting sights that are slightly off the beaten path.

 So, why not take your time and spend a day or two in Wexford, home of the Kennedy clan, when visiting Ireland?
-Here are some ideas to make it worth your while.
+Here are some ideas to make the most of your time in this part of Ireland.

-When in Wexford, know a bit about Wexford...like its Viking origins, for instance.
-Here are some facts to help you along:
+When in Wexford, it is best to know a bit about Wexford, starting with its Viking origins, for instance.
+Here are some additional facts about this Irish county to help you along:

 - The Irish name for County Wexford is the totally unrelated Contae Loch Garman.
-Literally translated this refers to the "Lake of Garma," Garma being the ancient name of the river Slaney, and the description covering the whole estuary.
+Literally translated this refers to the "Lake of Garma," Garma being the ancient name of the river Slaney, and the original Irish name, therefore, describing the whole estuary.

 - The common name Wexford derives from the Scandinavian and describes the same area with a slightly different slant meaning "a river mouth protected by a sandbank".